Stress, pain and relaxation

 These are fairly direct effects but your body is just one part of a living being made up of four systems (body, thoughts, feelings and behaviour).
 Since these four systems affect each other, a change in one system will cause a chain reaction of effects in the other three systems.
 For example, feeling anxious (feeling) might cause you to worry that you are doing too much (thought), which in turn might make you become more cautious, with the result that you do less (behaviour).

 These changes in thinking and behaviour produced by stress can, if they persist, have other physical effects, such as a loss of fitness from doing less.
-Losing fitness can make it easier to flare-up a painful condition,thereby adding to stress.
+Losing fitness can make a painful condition more likely to flare up, thereby adding to stress.
 In this way, a vicious pain and stress cycle can be set up which is difficult to break out of.

 The pain and stress cycle